Driving Basics &

 signs and signals

-second largest road system (after the US)-- pretty amazing for such a
+has the world's 12th largest road network-- pretty amazing for such a

 even the most remote corners of the country.
 These roads carry a